 - Waterproof zipper (sealing layer) is damaged

-- or, in the case of equipment: specialist repair to preserve material and function
+- or for gear: professional repair to preserve material and function

 Emergency on the go: 5 quick "zipper rescue" tricks

-- Soap or candle wax for better gliding properties (sparingly!)
+- Soap or candle wax for more glide (use sparingly!)

-- Graphite for metal teeth (be careful with light-colored fabrics: stains)
+- Graphite for metal teeth (caution with light fabrics: stains)

 - Pliers for minimal readjustment of the slider

 Many defects can be avoided with simple care.
-Remove sand and dust after tours, close the zipper before washing and avoid pulling with force if something catches.
-Occasional cleaning and light lubrication significantly increases the service life - especially for frequently used outdoor equipment.
+Remove sand and dust after trips, close the zipper before washing, and avoid pulling hard if something sticks.
+Occasional cleaning and light lubrication significantly extend the lifespan – especially for frequently used outdoor gear.

-- After tours: brush out sand/dust, especially with spiral zippers.
+- After trips: brush out sand/dust, especially with coil zippers.

-- Before washing: close the zipper so that the teeth/spiral do not wear out.
+- Before washing: close the zipper so teeth/coil don’t stretch out.

-Can I repair a zipper that keeps coming undone?
+Can I repair a zipper that keeps opening?

-Often yes - the slider is usually worn out.
-You can carefully readjust it with pliers or replace it with a suitable slider.
+Often yes – usually the slider is stretched out.
+You can carefully readjust it with pliers or replace it with a matching slider.

-Clean with soapy water + then sparingly with soap/wax (plastic) or graphite (metal).
-Dirt is often the cause.
+Clean with soapy water + then sparingly apply soap/wax (plastic) or graphite (metal).
+Often dirt is simply the cause.

 Can missing teeth be replaced?

-In practice, this rarely makes sense in the long term.
+Rarely makes sense in practice for the long term.
 If teeth are missing in the middle, replacement is usually the most reliable solution.

 How do I find the right slider size?

-The best way is to check the marking on the slider (if present) or by measuring/comparing the chain width.
-If the size and type do not match, the zipper will never run smoothly.
+Best done by checking the marking on the slider (if available) or by measuring/comparing the chain width.
+If size and type don’t match, the zipper will never run smoothly.

-Final thought: Repair instead of replace - because equipment carries stories
+Final thought: Repair instead of replace – because gear carries stories

-A defective zipper is no reason to discard equipment or clothing prematurely.
-In many cases, the cause lies in small, easy-to-fix problems: Dirt, a worn-out slider or a missing stopper.
-With a little attention, simple tools and the right actions, these defects can be quickly rectified - often even on the move.
+A broken zipper is no reason to quickly discard gear or clothing.
+In many cases, the cause is small, easily fixable issues: dirt, a stretched slider, or a missing stopper.
+With a bit of attention, simple tools, and the right techniques, these defects can be quickly fixed – often even on the go.

-Repairing high-quality outdoor equipment pays off twice over.
-You extend the service life of your products, avoid unnecessary replacements and maintain their function where it counts: outdoors in the field.
-Not all damage can be repaired by yourself, but knowing when a repair is possible and when a replacement makes more sense saves time, materials and frustration.
+Especially with high-quality outdoor gear, repairing pays off twice.
+You extend the lifespan of your products, avoid unnecessary replacements, and keep the function where it matters: out in the field.
+Not every damage can be sensibly fixed by yourself, but knowing when a repair is possible and when a replacement makes more sense saves time, materials, and frustration.